-1.3.
+1.4.
 Operating Model and RATS Architecture

-While it is not required that EAT be used with the RATS operational model described in Figure 1 in [RATS.Architecture], or even that it be used for attestation, this document is authored with an orientation around that model.
+While it is not required that EAT be used with the RATS operational model described in Figure 1 in [RATS.Architecture], or even that it be used for attestation, this document is oriented around that model.

-To summarize, an Attester on an entity/device generates Attestation Evidence.
-Attestation Evidence is a Claims Set describing various characteristics of the entity/device.
-Attestation Evidence also is usually signed by a key that proves the entity/device and the evidence it produces are authentic.
-The Claims Set includes a nonce or some other means to provide freshness.
+To summarize, an Attester generates Attestation Evidence.
+Attestation Evidence is a claims set describing various characteristics of an entity.
+Attestation Evidence also is usually signed by a key that proves the entity and the evidence it produces are authentic.
+The claims set includes a nonce or some other means to provide freshness.
 EAT is designed to carry Attestation Evidence.
-The Attestation Evidence goes to a Verifier where the signature is validated.
-Some of the Claims may also be validated against Reference Values.
-The Verifier then produces Attestation Results which is also usually a Claims Set.
+The Attestation Evidence goes to a Verifier where the signature is verified.
+Some of the claims may also be checked against Reference Values.
+The Verifier then produces Attestation Results which is also usually a claims set.
 EAT is also designed to carry Attestation Results.
-The Attestation Results go to the Relying Party which is the ultimate consumer of the "Remote Attestaton Procedures", RATS.
-The Relying Party uses the Attestation Results as needed for the use case, perhaps allowing a device on the network, allowing a financial transaction or such.
+The Attestation Results go to the Relying Party which is the ultimate consumer of the Remote Attestation Procedure.
+The Relying Party uses the Attestation Results as needed for the use case, perhaps allowing an entity on the network, allowing a financial transaction or such.